Skip to main content

 Build Momentum with the 6-Hour Bundle

-If your teen is committed to the path, the 6-hour bundle is the smartest way to train.
-Lock in the lowest hourly rate at $130/hr and get enough time to build real skills and momentum between airplane flights.
+If your teen is committed to the path, then the 6-hour bundle is the smartest way to train.
+First, lock in the lowest hourly rate at $130/hr.
+Then get enough time to build real skills and momentum between airplane flights.

 Standard Rate$190/hr$1140 for 6 hrs